cBeaird/SemEval_Character-Identification-on-Multiparty-Dialogues/README.md

 | Mike         | Tom      | ?      |
 | guy          | Tom      | ?      |

 If we follow through the evaluation algorithm we will retrieve Tom, the speaker, looking to see if we have seen the word Mike.
-Given that Mike is in our list we will simply find the entity that satisfies the _argmax(s, w)_ function and return that answer.
+Given that Mike is in our list we will simply find the entity that satisfies the highest probability given the speaker and the word, then return that answer.
 In this case we will return Mike and be correct.
 The process is repeated for the word guy which we have not seen before so we will simply guess the answer from the entities provided.

-We used information from the mentions to create custom feature vectors incorporating both lexical and orthographic properties.
-We tested a variety of machine learning algorithms in WEKA including Naïve Bayes, SVM, and C.45.
+###Machine Learning Approach
+We then explored machine learning approaches to compare against our most likely tag baseline.
+To begin we trained a _Word2Vec_ model by...
+**ELABORATE Word2Vec Here**
+   * Training of initial model with skip gram
+   * Construction of feature vectors

+We then examined the performance of three machine learning algorithms, Naïve Bayes, SVM, and C.45, utilizing these feature vectors.
+The run configurations of each algorithm can be seen in the "Running Example" section below.
+To evaluate the performance we compared the accuracies of each algorithm when trained and tested on the entire training set and when utilizing 10 fold cross-validation against the accuracy of our most likely tag baseline.

 ### Prerequisites
 #### Python 2.7
-packages conllu and gensim
+packages `conllu` and `gensim`
 ```
 pip install conllu
 pip install gensim